Last updated 10/2018

 Why does in vivo and in vitro activity differ so clearly, one showing continuous activity, the other characteristic bursts?
-A potential explanation is derived in:
+We derive that the input strength is the relevant control parameter of collective network dynamics:

 Zierenberg, Wilting & Priesemann, Homeostatic plasticity and external input shape neural network dynamics.
 Phys Rev X (2018)